Bright spots on Ceres

-The bright material is only millions of years old; cryovolcanism may not have stopped completely as there is evidence of hydrated NaCl, and a thin haze, observed through variation in brightness, still present today, thought to be due to sublimating ice.
-Ice would not last long in such warm conditions exposed to the vacuum of space, so that would suggest it is being brought to the surface to this day.

 Spot 5

 The brightest cluster of spots ("Spot 5") is located in an 80 km crater called Occator, which is located at 19.86° N latitude; 238.85 E longitude.

-The spot in the center of the crater is named Cerealia Facula, and the group of spots to the east - Vinalia Faculae.
+The spot in the center of the crater is named Cerealia Facula, and the group of spots to the east – Vinalia Faculae.
 These names were approved by International Astronomical Union 26 November 2016.

 Alan Duffy of Swinburne University suggested "a meteorite strike either shook covering material off the salty ice or heated it so that salty water rose to the surface as a geyser.
 The water escaped into space and now, only the salt remains."
 A haze that fills around half of Occator crater and that does not extend over its rim periodically appears around Spot 5, the best known bright spot, adding credence to the idea that some sort of outgassing or volcanism is occurring.